Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to make every possible effort to achieve something.
-The phrase uses the imagery of turning stones metaphorically to suggest thoroughness, not a literal action.
+The idiom uses the imagery of turning stones metaphorically to suggest thoroughness, not a literal action.

 Origin: